United Way of Central Maryland FAQs

 Q: What does United Way of Central Maryland (UWCM) do?

-- Advance education, financial stability and health for central Marylanders facing poverty.
+- Advance the basic needs building blocks of education, financial stability and health to help families facing poverty achieve self-sufficiency.

 - Be an efficient and effective fundraiser.

-UWCM is changing the odds for families facing poverty by focusing on the basic building blocks of a self-sufficient life: education, financial stability and health.
+UWCM is changing the odds for families and communities by focusing on the basic building blocks of a self-sufficient life: education, financial stability and health.
 We all win when students succeed in school, families are financially stable and people are healthy.

 In philanthropy, United Way does what no single donor or entity can do alone.
 We galvanize and connect all sectors of society — individuals, businesses, nonprofits and governments — to raise the resources needed to create long-term social change that produces healthy, educated and financially-stable individuals and families.
 Together, we can accomplish more than any single person, group or organization.